Marine Biology Immersion – North Carolina

 - Surf beach breaks at Wrightsville Beach with WB Surf Camp

-- Marine sampling trawl aboard a research vessel
+- Conduct marine sampling trawl aboard a research vessel

 - Study marine debris in the Sargasso Sea and other ocean gyres